MrR0807/Notes/understanding-parquet-file.md

 ## Columnar data layout

-Say we have a familiar traditional database layout (or CSV file for that matter) with entries like so:
+Say we have a familiar, traditional database layout (or CSV file for that matter) with entries like so:

 | Id  | Name  | Age | Salary |
 |-----|-------|-----|--------|